How do you start fitness training after years of inactivity?

 These early weeks are crucial for establishing the foundation of your fitness comeback, where consistency matters far more than intensity or perfection.
 By focusing on how exercise makes you feel rather than just physical appearance changes, you’ll maintain motivation through the natural ups and downs of this transformative period.

 Starting your fitness journey after years of inactivity requires patience, realistic expectations, and a gradual approach that prioritises long-term success over quick fixes.
+Returning to exercise after years off is not about recapturing a past version of yourself — it’s about building a healthier, stronger version for the years ahead.
 Remember that every expert was once a beginner, and the most important step is simply starting.
-At B-One Training, we understand the unique challenges of returning to fitness and provide the personalised support and judgment-free environment that makes your comeback both safe and sustainable.
+At B-One Training, we understand the unique challenges of a fitness comeback and provide the personalised support and judgment-free environment that makes your return both safe and sustainable.